 Turtle class have PE with Mr S on a Tuesday.
 I have to remember my PE kit for that, otherwise I just end up either watching or having to wear clothes that are too small or too big for me from lost property!

-If there are any questions about anything going on this term, our teachers Mr Hillier (Turtle) and Mrs Lane (Jellyfish) are always around to help.
+If there are any questions about anything going on this term, our teachers Mr Hillier (Turtle) and Miss Davies (Jellyfish) are always around to help.
 Come and speak to them, they’re the best!